April Bui Acupuncture

 According to Chinese medicine, high blood pressure results from one or more of the following imbalances:

-- Qi stagnation of liver, heart
+• Qi stagnation of liver, heart

-- Yin deficiency of liver, heart, kidney
+• Yin deficiency of liver, heart, kidney

-- Blood deficiency
+• Blood deficiency

-- Heat, excess or deficient type
+• Heat, excess or deficient type

-- Ascending liver yang
+• Ascending liver yang

 In treating high blood pressure, we use acupuncture and herbs to achieve these healing effects:

-- Open the energy system and regulate qi and blood flow.
+• Open the energy system and regulate qi and blood flow.

-- Especially regulate liver and heart channels.
+• Especially regulate liver and heart channels.

-- Remove qi and blood stagnation.
+• Unblock qi and blood stagnation.

-- Nourish yin and blood.
+• Nourish yin and blood.

-- Clear heat and subdue liver yang.
+• Clear heat and subdue liver yang.

 Exercise, proper diet, stress reduction, eliminating alcohol and smoking is necessary to control blood pressure the natural way.
 Daily meditation is a very effective practice to lower blood pressure.

 The initial course of treatment is six to twelve weekly sessions and followed by a maintenance program.
-With firm commitment to the treatment and make the right changes in one's life, people at borderline have a good chance of not relying on medications.
+With firm commitment to the treatment and making the right changes in one's life, people at borderline have a good chance of not relying on medications.